Political Power and Market Power: Introduction

 \cite{callanderfoartasugaya} develop an integrated dynamic model of competition, innovation, and policy-making.
 They show the existence of a feedback loop between market power and political power.
 In equilibrium, the policy-maker ``manages competition'' to protect the incumbent, resulting in less competition and innovation.

 Our theoretical approach has two distinguishing features.
 First, we allow a firm's willingness to lobby to arise endogenously in response to the business and political environment, including in response to mergers.
 Second, we allow lobbying not only to affect policy, but also to influence prices and quantities through regulation.
-These are often modeled separately while we employ two blocks, an industrial organization model of competition under regulation, and a political economy model of lobbying for regulation.\footnote{A notable exception is \cite{bombardini2012competition}, which studies the formation of industry associations as a function of how competitive product markets are for an industry (assuming Bertrand competition of differentiated goods).} Our blending of these models creates the potential for feedback loops between product markets and politics.
+These are often modeled separately, while we combine them into a single integrated model featuring two blocks (a model of industrial organization model of competition under regulation, as well as a political economy model of lobbying for the regulation).\footnote{A notable exception is \cite{bombardini2012competition}, which studies the formation of industry associations as a function of how competitive product markets are for an industry (assuming Bertrand competition of differentiated goods).} Our blending of these models creates the potential for feedback loops between product markets and politics.

 We allow for multiple types of industry regulation.
 Much of the prior literature both in theory and empirics is motivated by trade, where domestic firms are typically united in their preference for protection.
 This creates free rider problems which are present in our model in line with earlier papers \citep{olson1965logic, grossman1994protection}.\footnote{Freeriding and ``public good'' aspects of lobbying appear outside of economics as well e.g. \cite{baumgartner1998basic, hart2004business, barber2014lobbying}.} However, we also allow regulation to divide competitors by helping some at the expense of others.
-This is a particularly important for the political economy of antitrust.
+This is particularly important for the political economy of antitrust.
 This would apply, e.g., when a market leader lobbies for regulations to protect its position, while a challenger opposes the regulations (and/or prefers others).
 Should the incumbent merge with the challenger, this form of rivalrous lobbying would disappear.
+Although our data come from a developed economy within a democratic state (the U.S., 1999-2017), our model is not specific to a type of government.
+Similar business/government dynamics could appear under other institutional arrangements.
+State capture by business interests is a theme appearing in development economics \citep{canen2022political}.